Christux/KeyboardLedMonitor/README.md

 NB : You need root rights to access the leds.
 Better use :
 '''
-sudo klm [-DBsCMSkRblrchw] [-N interface] <device>
+sudo klm [-DsCMSkRblrchw] [-N interface] <device>
 '''

 ## Daemon :

 To configure the daemon (for Debian), edit the file /etc/init.d/klm.
 You will see default options are "-D -C /dev/tty1", it is the monitoring of the CPU.
-You can modify the device or add a mode like this : "-D -B -s -k /dev/tty3".
+You can modify the device or add a mode like this : "-D -k /dev/tty3".
 After modification, restart the daemon : "/etc/init.d/klm restart".

 ## Keyboard Leds order :

 The default leds order is (left to right) : num lock - caps lock - scroll lock.
-If your keyboard is different, it is my case, download the sources and edit klm.c .
-At the beginning the leds order is defined, you can modifie it here.
+If your keyboard is different, you can edit "klm.h".
+The leds order is defined at the beginning of the file.